jesusredondo/jesusredondo.github.io/_posts/2016-12-02-idle-animation-character.markdown

 #EDIT:

 I was a bit dissapointed with the result, so I tweaked the legs a little bit.
-Making exagerated moves turned out being a good idea:
+Making exagerated movements turned out being a good idea:

 ![](/images/idle2.gif)
 *Idle character*